melissagraham-create/manage-vaccinations-in-schools-guidance/app/guide/vaccination-history.md

 ---
 title: Adding vaccination history
-group: Managing cohorts
+theme: Managing cohorts
 order: 4
 ---

 [[toc]]

 Where relevant, you should upload relevant historic vaccination records for HPV, MenACWY or Td/IPV before scheduling school sessions.
 This is so that Mavis:

 - knows which vaccinations a child has already had (if applicable)
 - only sends consent requests for children who have not had the vaccine already

 If you discover at a later stage that a child is already vaccinated, you can update their record in Mavis (see ‘Manually recording a child as 'already vaccinated'’ below).

 You should also include vaccination records for anyone in the cohort who was vaccinated elsewhere, if you have them.
 These records will be stored in Mavis and will not be sent anywhere else.

-{% from "inset-text/macro.njk" import insetText %}
-{{ insetText({
+> [!NOTE]
-  html: "Note that for flu, you should not upload vaccination records for previous academic years.
-Only upload a record for a previous flu vaccination if it was given in the current academic year."
+> For flu, you should not upload vaccination records for previous academic years.
+Only upload a record for a previous flu vaccination if it was given in the current academic year.
-}) }}

 ## How to import historical vaccination records